itsmng/wiki-backup/docs/accessibility.md

-# About Accessiblity in ITSM-NG
+# About Accessibility in ITSM-NG

-Accessibility is an compenment to allow the user navigating easily in the interface and making ITSM-NG using for every users.
+Accessibility is a component that allows the user to navigate easily on the ITSM-NG interface, making it suitable for and each every user.

-## List of accessibilities
+## List of available accessibility options

-* Change font
+* Font change
-* Change zoom
+* Zoom level
-* Use Keyboard shortcuts
+* Keyboard shortcuts

 ### Change UI zoom

-Change the default zoom level by using this feature
+Change the default zoom level using this feature

 ### Change UI font

-You may want to change the font ITSM-NG, then select the font you want to use.
+You may want to change the ITSM-NG font, then select the font you want to use.

 `Note : Open-Dyslexic is an open sourced font created to increase readability for readers with dyslexia.`